Generalized Josephson effect in an asymmetric double-well potential at finite temperatures: Generalized Josephson effect

 \subsection{Implications for cold atom experiments}

-In what follows we will give an analysis of the full parameter regime of $T$ and $\delta N_{LR}$ for an $N$-particle system in a given double-well geometry ($\Delta E$ fixed), and discuss corresponding experimental scenarios.
-In Table~\ref{Table_exp} we give the upper limit for the imbalance $\delta N_{LR}/N$ and the minimum value of $f$ for experimentally relevant scenarios, related to typical temperatures and cooling techniques \cite{Cronin_2009}.
+In what follows, we consider an $N$-particle system of initial temperature $T$ and discuss the implications of our model for different experimental setups.
+In Table~\ref{Table_exp} we give the upper limit for the amplitude of Josephson oscillations (\ref{eq: asym delta N imbalance}), determined by the initial degree of condensation $f = \delta N_{01}^i/N$ for experimentally relevant scenarios, related to typical temperatures and cooling techniques \cite{Cronin_2009}.
+The corresponding oscillations for $N=10^3$ and different temperatures are visualized in Fig.~\ref{Fig: oscillations}.